Behnam-sn/Castle-Docusaurus/docs/hardware/cpu/cpu.md

 Dual-core processors: Dual-core processors are equipped with two processing units contained within one integrated circuit.
 Both cores run at the same time, effectively doubling performance rates.
 Quad-core processors: Quad-core processors contain four processing units within a single integrated circuit.
 All cores run simultaneously, quadrupling their performance rates.
 Multi-core processors: Multi-core processors are integrated circuits equipped with at least two processor cores, so they can deliver supreme performance while using less energy.

-## What are threads?

-Threads can be thought of as virtual sequences of instructions that are issued to a CPU.
-Primarily, they’re a way to divide workloads and share those responsibilities among different processors.

-Two related terms are multithreading and hyper-threading.
-In the former, tasks are split into distinct threads and run in parallel.
-Hyper-threading helps achieve even greater performance benefits because processors are used to carry out two threads at the same time.

 ## References